What red flags can I expect with an unethical broker?

 Have you ever filed for bankruptcy?

-Just as it would in any business-related matter, learning that a charter broker has previously filed for bankruptcy should give you pause as it may be an indication that they’re running an unreliable operation.
-(That said, if the bankruptcy occurred many years ago it may also indicate the broker learned from the experience and now conducts their business with greater stability.)
+Just as it would in any business-related matter, learning that a charter broker has previously filed for bankruptcy should give you pause, as it may be an indication that they’re running an unreliable operation.
+That said, if the bankruptcy occurred many years ago, it may also indicate that the broker learned from the experience and now conducts their business with greater stability.

 What other ‘red flags’ can I expect with an unethical broker?